 - Feed check valve

-- Blow off cock or Valve
+- Blow off Valve

 There are multiple Accessories.
 Boiler accessories are used to increase efficiency.
 The accessories may be installed either inside or outside the Boiler.